 As well as literacy, numeracy and digital skills, there are six areas of learning.
 Everything your child learns will be connected to these areas.

 - Expressive arts

 - Health and well-being

-- Humanities (including Religious Education (RE) up to age 16)
+- Humanities (including Religion Values and Ethics)

 - Languages, literacy, and communication (including Welsh, up to age 16 and modern foreign languages)

-- Mathematics and numeracy and
+- Mathematics and numeracy

 - Science and technology